"An expert is a person who has made all the mistakes that can be made in a very narrow field."

 Jim Kwik, in Limitless, captures this orientation with a practical reframe: "There is no such thing as failure.
 Only failure to learn."
 The formulation sounds like a motivational poster, but the neuroscience supports it.
 When you interpret a setback as failure (identity threat), the brain activates defensive circuits — cortisol increases, the prefrontal cortex partially shuts down, and the amygdala takes over.
 You don't learn from the experience.
 You just feel bad.
 When you interpret the same setback as learning data (identity-consistent information), the brain stays in exploratory mode — dopamine systems remain active, the prefrontal cortex stays engaged, and the hippocampus encodes the experience as useful information.
 Same event.
 Different interpretation.
 Fundamentally different neurological response and learning outcome.

-The most powerful identity you can hold is "I am a learner."
+The most powerful identity you can hold is "I am a learner" — and this identity is not merely resilient but antifragile.
 Under this identity, mistakes become data, feedback becomes fuel, and difficulty becomes interesting rather than threatening.
+Criticism doesn't bounce off — it is metabolised into expanded capability.
 You're either winning or learning — both are progress.
-The learner identity doesn't need to be defended, because being wrong and failing are part of the identity, not threats to it.
+The learner identity doesn't need to be defended, because being wrong and failing are not threats to it.
+They are the mechanism by which it grows stronger.

 Chapter 3: The Experiment Life